Monmouthshire (historic)

 Monmouthshire (/ˈmɒnməθʃər, ˈmʌn-, -ʃɪər/ MON-məth-shər-,_-MUN--,_--sheer), also formerly known as the County of Monmouth (/ˈmɒnməθ, ˈmʌn-/ MON-məth-,_-MUN--; Sir Fynwy), was one of the thirteen counties of Wales that existed from 1536 until their abolition in 1974.
 Located in the south-east of Wales, on the border with England, its area now corresponds approximately to the present principal areas of Monmouthshire, Blaenau Gwent, Newport and Torfaen, and those parts of Caerphilly and Cardiff east of the Rhymney River.

 The eastern part of the county was mainly agricultural, while the western valleys had rich mineral resources.
 This led to the area becoming highly industrialised with coal mining and iron working being major employers from the 18th century to the late 20th century.
 Its five largest towns were Newport, Cwmbran, Pontypool, Ebbw Vale and Abergavenny.

-Monmouthshire's Welsh status was ambiguous between the 16th and 20th centuries, with it considered by some to be part of England during this time; its legal inclusion in Wales was clarified by the Local Government Act 1972, the same act that changed the structure of local government within the county.
+Monmouthshire's Welsh status was ambiguous between the 16th and 20th centuries, with it sometimes considered to be part of England during this time, such in as the Local Government Act 1933; its legal inclusion in Wales was clarified by the Local Government Act 1972, the same act that changed the structure of local government within the county.